Earth Notes: On Smart Heating For Small Buildings in the UK (2012)Updated 2019-07-14 13:22 GMT.

 - Sketches of some better/smarter heating controls that might be piloted.

-This is informed from trying to make my own modest ex-council house more efficient.
+This is informed by trying to make my own modest ex-council house more efficient.
 It's now a "SuperHome".
 Also from working on energy consumption from the school at which I am governor.
 Also interesting knotty problems for which help was sought on Internet fora.
 These are all cases where there are unlikely to be dedicated facilities management staff being hounded by a CFO and the Corporate Responsibilty supremo, nor direct contracts for balancing services with National Grid.
 So relatively simple robust systems are the order of the day.

 There is a host of potential reasons to smarten our heating systems.
 From strategic national level to personal tactics for warm toes and fingers.
 Not all components will support all of these.
 But like the best distributed algorithms can pull in the same general direction.